zfchenUnique/WSSTG/README.md

 <img src="images/task.png" alt="task" width="500px">
 </p>
 <p align="center">
-<figcaption>The proposed WSSTG task aims to localize a spatio-temporal tube (ie, the sequence of green bounding boxes) in the video which semantically corresponds to the given sentence, with no reliance on any spatio-temporal annotations during training.</figcaption>
+<figcaption>The proposed WSSTG task aims to localize a spatio-temporal tube (i.e., the sequence of green bounding boxes) in the video which semantically corresponds to the given sentence, with no reliance on any spatio-temporal annotations during training.</figcaption>
 </p>

 ### Architecture